 Photography: While photography is not officially forbidden, security officials are sensitive about photographs taken of government buildings, military installations, and other public facilities, many of which are unmarked.
 Photography of these subjects may result in seizure of photographic equipment by Cameroonian authorities.
 Due to the threat of harassment and the lack of signs designating sites prohibited for photography, and the fact that some Cameroonians object to having their picture taken, you should ask permission before taking photographs.

 Accessibility: While in Cameroon, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
 Despite recent legal efforts to improve accessibility, many buildings remain without adequate infrastructure to accommodate persons with disabilities, and sidewalks are limited and poorly maintained in major cities throughout the country.

 The Centers for Disease Control has a comprehensive review of infectious disease issues and overall health recommendations for traveling to Cameroon.
-Malaria is a serious and sometimes fatal disease.
+Malaria is a serious and sometimes fatal disease that is highly prevalent throughout Cameroon in all seasons.
 If you will be visiting Cameroon, you will need to discuss with your doctor the best ways for you to avoid malaria.
 Ways to prevent malaria include the following:

 - Taking a prescription antimalarial drug,

 - Using insect repellent and wearing long pants and sleeves to prevent mosquito bites, and

 - Sleeping in air-conditioned or well-screened rooms and using insecticide-treated bed nets.